 The design of the applications-based systems curriculum is based on integrated academic models for the first two years of the curriculum.
 Each system is studied twice, first with an emphasis on normal form and function in Year 1, followed by an emphasis on the pathophysiology and clinical approach to each system in Year 2.
 As well, the curriculum highlights interdisciplinary collaboration and guides students to develop an osteopathic approach to medicine.
 Basic scientific information and methodology is regularly correlated with fundamental clinical application.
 Students have the potential to participate in the clinical setting during their first year.
-This clinical exposure expands in the second year, and the students have increased opportunity to interact with standardized patients on campus, as well as be involved, under physician supervision, with real patients in the office and hospital setting.
+This clinical exposure expands in the second year, and the students have increased opportunity to interact with standardized patients on campus, as well as be involved, under physician supervision, with real patients in the office in the campus clinic setting.

 The COM has a dedicated faculty; established affiliations with medical centers, hospitals, and healthcare systems; a structured and supported rural medicine program; and a mission to educate the finest osteopathic physicians possible.
-Students are placed at one of the college's regional centers to ensure continuity and coordination of clinical education within the COM's vast and growing clinical training network.
-Our innovative curriculum is designed to fulfill the COM's mission of training students who are competent and ready to enter graduate medical education and training with an emphasis on becoming primary care physicians.
+Students are placed at one of the college's core clinical education sites to ensure continuity and coordination of clinical education within the COM's vast and growing clinical training network.
+Our extensive tracks and specialty skills programs drive our innovative curriculum to fulfill the COM's mission of training students who are competent and ready to enter graduate medical education and training with an emphasis on excellence.